tomekc/cartography_workshop/ddd_intro.md

 ---

-## ”Three good examples are better than a bad abstraction."
-####Peter Hruschka in Business Analysis und Requirements Engineering

-^[KS]
-- Focus on single scenario.
-- keep concepts explicit
-- Avoid distractions to consider multiple scenarios

----

 # Focus

 ^[KS]
 Company from 80's
-Visa
 Single Scenario
 Open mind
-Forget about our system - we want create something not influenced by possible bad decisions from past
+Forget about our system - we want create something not influenced by possible bad decisions from past Focus on single scenario. keep concepts explicit
+Avoid distractions to consider multiple scenarios

 ---